debug-pp: A preprocessor for the debug package

 debug-pp

-instrumentation of a module or a package.
+A preprocessor for streamlining the debug instrumentation of a module or a package.

 Description

-- append an import for the
+• append an import for the Debug module, and

-splice using a TH declaration quasiquote.
+• wrap the body in a debug splice using a TH declaration quasiquote.

 Usage